-The invitation was repeated-the consideration followed, and at length, consent was given: but, on the very day for which she had so anxiously looked, a severe cold, taken some time before by Mrs. Albany, suddenly took a formidable appearance, and, by threatening inflammation, put the house in bustle and alarm.
+The invitation was repeated-the consideration followed, and at length consent was given: but, on the very day for which she had so anxiously looked, a severe cold, taken some time before by Mrs. Albany, suddenly took a formidable appearance, and, by threatening inflammation, put the house in bustle and alarm.

-Maria was not sorry to hear knocks at the door, and see the usual clock-like movements of the house exchanged for quick steps and bustling motion; but she was exceedingly sorry to find her aunt (usually so active) obliged to lie in bed the whole day; and, since she was not forbldden, she ven tured on tip-toe to steal into her apartment, and creep by her bed-side.

-" Oh ! how I wish-" said Maria, but she checked herself suddenly.
+Maria was not sorry to hear knocks at the door, and see the usual clock-like movements of the house exchanged for quick steps and bustling motion; but she was exceedingly sorry to find her aunt (usually so active) obliged to lie in bed the whole day, and since she was not forbidden, she ventured on tip-toe to steal into her apartment, and creep by her bed-side.
+"Oh! how I wish-" said Maria, but she checked herself suddenly.

-The suffering invalid, with more than common sympathy, inquired " what she wished for ?"
+The suffering invalid, with more than common sympathy, enquired "what she wished for?"

-" I wish my aunt Belle was here; for I remember that she used to cure every body that was ill-she made caudle for John Turner's wife, and physic for the brown cow; she was good to every body, O ! very, very good-and so neat and pretty."
+"I wish my Aunt Bella was here, for I remember she used to cure every body that was ill-she made caudle for John Turner's wife, and physic for the brown cow; she was good to every body, O! very good-and so neat and pretty."